Giants release Cruz, Jennings in salary cap moves

 ''Rashad is a pro's pro, on and off the field,'' Reese said. ''He came to work every day and did everything we asked him to do, and always worked extra to get better at his craft.''

-Jennings, who missed three games this past season with a thumb injury, reached the playoffs for the first time in his eight-year career this past season.
-He became expendable - for now - with the development of rookie Paul Perkins this past season.
+Jennings, who missed three games this past season with a thumb injury, reached the playoffs for the first time in his eight-year career.
+He became expendable - for now - with the development of rookie Paul Perkins.

 ''It's an honor to play here, playing for a team that has so much history, a team that falls under great leadership and high character,'' Jennings said. ''In the mecca of everything, the relationships I've built are priceless.
 The people, the fans, teammates, ownership, I've been blessed to play with the Giants and see that side of the NFL.''